Ceci007/group-our-transactions/README.md

 ## Run Rspec
 - Open a terminal window and type ```bundle exec rspec``` command
-- All tests should have passed
+- All tests should have passed.

 ![RSpec tests](./screenshot-4.png)

 ## 🔧 Built With these features